jotrocken/ssh-server-pubkey/README.md

 #### SSH reverse tunnel endpoint

-I use the following systems at home that provide a HTTP-, SSH- or other login possibility:
+I use the following systems at home that provide a HTTP-, SSH- or other login/admin possibility:

 - Raspberry Pi
 - surveillance camera
 - heating control
 - smart home tools like plugs to control over internet

-Unfortunately my internet connection has no reachable public IP (because of `CGNAT`), also DynDNS doesn't work because of this.
-Usually this stuff is connectable to if you're at our home LAN, but not from outside.\
+Unfortunately my internet connection has no accessible public IP (because of `CGNAT`), also DynDNS doesn't work because of this.
+Usually this stuff is connectable to if you're inside our home LAN, but not from outside when I'm not at home.\
-I establish a SSH reverse tunnel to a VPS (docker host), there is this container running.
+So I establish a SSH reverse tunnel to a VPS (docker host), there is this container running.

 **How to do that?**